PCfVW/V4_12_MyProject_1/README.md

 LCGs 5. and 6. _exactly_ implement the `rand()` function from C88 and Visual C/C++, respectively.
 Please note that the Math/Random blueprint nodes provided by the UE4 uses 6.
 Use 3. or 4. if you want better randomness.

-Random seeds are automatically taken from `time`/1; but nodes are provided so that you can seed the LCGs yourself.
+Random seeds are automatically generated from `time`/1; but nodes are provided so that you can seed the LCGs yourself.

 Implementation currently is trivial as it is meant to be pedagogical; a further branch will provide more efficient implementations.